How to Keep Your Pet Healthy

 • Provide Parasite Prevention

-For the sake of your pups’ health, it is vital that you maintain a healthy weight for them.
+It is vital that you maintain a healthy weight for your pups for their health.

-Choosing high-quality food is important, but so is giving your dog the right quantity.
+Choosing high-quality food is essential, but so is giving your dog the correct quantity.

 Even the amount of goodies your puppy consumes should be under your watchful eye.